 Lewis Hamilton has had the most podium finishes at Bahrain International Circuit

-Lewis Hamilton has finished in the top three here 11 times and has finished on the Bahrain Grand Prix podium in every season since 2014.
+Lewis Hamilton has finished in the top three here 11 times.
+2023’s Bahrain Grand Prix was the first since 2013 in which he did not finish in the top three.

 Ferrari and Mercedes are tied as the teams with the most top three finishes here.